sergiofgonzalez/grokking-scala/2-scala-in-depth/01-classes-and-objects/README.md

-# Part 1 &mdash; Scala In Depth: Classes and Objects
+# Part 2 &mdash; Scala In Depth: Classes and Objects
-> TBD
+> Foundational concepts on classes and objects

 ---
   + Introducing classes, fields and methods